fluttercandies/extended_text_field/README.md

 it has not time to maintain codes for every version,sorry for that, and will update codes for stable flutter version as soon as possible.

-- TextPainter.getFullHeightForCaret api is not support under lower flutter version, I have to comment out them. if you think the caret height is not comfortable, you can uncomment them base on your flutter version.
 ```dart
     ///zmt
     ///1.5.7